Double (singer)

 Double is the stage name for Japanese R&B singer Takako Hirasawa (平澤貴子, Hirasawa Takako) (born March 14, 1975).
 Double used to be the name for the two member R&B group consisting of Takako and her sister Sachiko (1973 - 1999).
 After the death of Sachiko, Takako started her solo career adopting Double as her stage name.
 Double has been titled as the "Queen of R&B" and is considered to be a pioneer for being the first artist to bring American-style R&B to Japan.

 History

 Early life and musical interest

 Takako Hirasawa was born in Niigata, Japan.
-After her older sister Sachiko came back from a trip to America, she introduced Takako to the music of Mary J. Blige.
+After her older sister Sachiko came back from a trip to America, she introduced Takako to R&B.

 Inspired by the 1992 video to Real Love, the two sisters decided to enter the music business as R&B artists.
 The duo began by performing at the US Yokota Air Base in Fussa, Tokyo.